folkertvanheusden/libHappy/README.md

 * schema.frame\_duration - this integer tells you how long (in milliseconds) a packet of data should be (maximum) when send\_callback is invoked.

-This library has been tested with the Asterisk VOIP server application.
+This library has been tested with the Asterisk VOIP server application (SIP and the new PJSIP drivers).
+You may need to tell your VOIP server to use either ALAW, PCMA or L16.

 written by Folkert van Heusden <mail@vanheusden.com> in 2022